Tag Archives: homeowner

 This garage door safety release mechanism can be tripped from outside your garage door with nothing more than a coat hanger.
 To open up a roll-up garage door, all a thief needs to do is thread a coat hanger or hooked piece of wire through the top of the door and pull the emergency latch.
 By disengaging the safety release on your door, the door can be rolled up by hand to let a thief inside and then quickly back down as if nothing were out of the ordinary.

 It’s very easy to defeat an automatic garage door opener and break into a garage, especially when you have garage door windows that enable a thief to see exactly what they’re doing.
-Even without windows the task is fairly easy and can be done just on feel and knowing the mid-point of your garage where the release cord is located.
+Even without windows, the task is fairly easy and can be done just by feeling and knowing the mid-point of your garage where the release cord is located.

 What to do to Keep Burglars From Entering via the Garage Door